Permafrost/Tundra/SERVICES.md

 * `$pattern.input` is an optional pattern describing the type of duration specified by the `$duration` string.
 Defaults to an [ISO8601] XML string.
+* `$patterns.input` is an optional list of duration patterns that `$duration` might conform to, useful when the exact pattern is not known.
+A parse is attempted for each pattern until the first successful parse, or until all patterns have been tried in which case an unparseable duration exception will be thrown.
 * `$pattern.output` is an optional desired pattern used to format the `$duration` string.
 Defaults to an [ISO8601] XML string.
 * `$datetime` is an optional datetime string used as a